Pieter Roelofs is curator 17th-century Dutch Painting.

 Curriculum vitae and responsibilities

-Roelofs has published on a wide spectrum of art historical topics ranging from the Middle Ages all the way up to the twentieth century.
-He gives regular talks on the visual arts and has held lecturing posts at Radboud University Nijmegen and Emerson College in Boston (USA).
+Roelofs has published on a wide spectrum of art historical topics from the Middle Ages all the way up to the twenty-first century.
+He gives regular talks on the visual arts and has held lecturing posts at Radboud University Nijmegen and at Emerson College in Boston (USA).
 Before coming to the Rijksmuseum in 2006, Roelofs was a curator at Museum Het Valkhof in Nijmegen, where he organized international exhibitions on Russian painting, featuring works from the collection of the Pskov State Historical Museum in Russia (2004), on The Batavians (2004), and on The Limbourg Brothers (2005).